LIU-CT/MSNet-4mC/README.md

 python MSNet_4mC.py --Dataset User_Dataset --Species <Species> --Fasta_file <Fasta_file>
 ```
 * For evaluation on the default dataset, users can also directly run “test.py” with corrected paths to the datasets and models.
+### For training
+* Train the default dataset
+Run “training_basemodel.py” and “training_scratch_and_finetuning.py”.
+•	Train the customized data
+Firstly, use “class_weight.py” to calculate class weights for different species.
+Then, use “training_basemodel.py” to train a base model on the merged training dataset.
+Finally, use “training_scratch_and_finetuning.py” to retrain the species-specific model on each species training dataset.